ashleymills/ClickioConsentSDK-IOS/README.md

     print("Third scenario")
 }
 ```
+#### Important:
-**Note: we suggest you to use this approach only if you handle ATT Permission on your own.**
+- **we suggest you to use this approach only if you handle ATT Permission on your own.**
+- **make sure that user has given permission in the ATT dialog and only then perfrom [`openDialog`](#opening-the-consent-dialog) method call!
+Showing CMP regardles given ATT Permission is not recommended by Apple.
+Moreover, [`openDialog`](#opening-the-consent-dialog) API call can be blocked by Apple until user makes their choice.**

 ----------